networknt/light-doc/content/en/concern/client.md

 #### Call from web server

-To set the header with authorization code JWT token.
+To set the header with the authorization code JWT token.

 ```
     public void addAuthToken(HttpRequest request, String token)
 ```

-To set the header with authorization code JWT token and traceabilityId.
+To set the header with the authorization code JWT token and traceabilityId.

 ```
     public void addAuthTokenTrace(HttpRequest request, String token, String traceabilityId)